 Magnesium sulfate has also shown success as a natural treatment for bronchial asthma.
 A scientific review published in 2012 points out that magnesium sulfate “has been considered as an adjunct therapy for severe and life-threatening asthma exacerbation.”

 The first clinical use of magnesium for asthma was actually reported back in 1936.
-Why can magnesium sulfate be helpful?
-One main reason is that magnesium relaxes bronchial smooth muscles in a dose-dependent manner.
+Studies show magnesium relaxes bronchial smooth muscles in a dose-dependent manner.
 Today, the use of magnesium sulfate intravenously is an add-on therapy along with standard treatment in acute and severe asthma exacerbations.
 (14)

 10. Helps Prevent Preeclampsia

 Preeclampsia is a potentially dangerous pregnancy complication characterized by high blood pressure.
 Magnesium sulfate is one of the ways some doctors and pregnant women use to improve or help to prevent preeclampsia.
 Research shows it has in vivo and in vitro vasodilator properties.
 What is a vasodilator?
 It’s something that helps widen blood vessels and improve blood flow.
 Magnesium sulfate is especially known for its use in the management of severe cases of preeclampsia to prevent the progression to eclampsia, which is the onset of seizures in women with preeclampsia.
 (15)

 Epsom Salt Uses

 When used in a bath or compress, Epsom salt may offer some relief from how uncomfortable you feel.
 Try soaking in a relaxing bath containing Epsom salt, which is a common natural remedy for joint and bone pain.